-You need to notify MSOI as soon as possible after your emergency
+You need to notify Medical Services Organisation International (MSOI) as soon as possible after your emergency

-If you need emergency hospitalisation while travelling overseas, notify Medical Services Organisation International (MSOI) as soon as possible after the emergency on +27 011 010 6828.
+If you need emergency hospitalisation while travelling overseas, notify MSOI as soon as possible after the emergency on + 27 11 529 6900.
 If you need assistance in contacting MSOI, you can also contact the international operator of the country you are visiting and request to be connected to MSOI on reverse call charges.

-Once connected, MSOI will validate your membership and confirm any waiting periods.
-Before they authorise the admission and issue a payment guarantee, they will also identify whether the current funding request relates to a medical or surgical condition that existed previously.
+Once connected, MSOI will validate your membership.
+Before MSOI authorises the admission and issue a payment guarantee, they will also identify whether the current funding request relates to a medical or surgical condition that existed previously.